ruoshuitan/psl-week-nlp-for-social-sciences/README.md

-# Self-Presentation in Rap Lyrics - PSL Week NLP for Social Sciences (October 2024)
+# Self-Presentation in Rap Lyrics - PSL Week NLP for Social Sciences

 ## Project Overview
-This project was conducted as part of PSL Week NLP for Social Sciences (October 2024).
-The methodology was introduced by Mr. Christophe Benevent at the beginning of the week and was previously applied to analyze Airbnb hosts.
-The dataset is based on the work of [Benoit de Courson](lien_vers_le_travail_de_benoit_de_courson).
+This project was conducted as part of PSL Week NLP for Social Sciences (November 2024).
+The methodology was introduced by Pr.
+Christophe Benevent at the beginning of the week and was previously applied to analyze Airbnb hosts.
+The dataset is based on the work of [Benoit de Courson]([lien_vers_le_travail_de_benoit_de_courson](https://huggingface.co/datasets/regicid/LRFAF)).

 ## Acknowledgments
 We thank Mr. Christophe Benevent for his guidance https://github.com/BenaventC/RapFrance/blob/main/README.md and Benoit de Courson  https://huggingface.co/datasets/regicid/LRFAF for providing the dataset that made this analysis possible.